 Welcome to the State Boarding Forum website.
 Choosing a school for your child is one of the hardest decisions a parent has to make.
-We hope that the information on these pages will help to guide you as you consider state boarding – the jewel in the crown of the UK education system.
+We hope that the information on these pages will help to guide you as you consider state boarding for your child.

 Irfan Latif, Chair of the State Boarding Forum and Head Master, Sexey’s School